core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Square brackets [ ... ] indicate content of compressed COSE object.
 Curly brackets { ... } indicate encrypted data.
 ~~~~~~~~~~~
-{: #fig-example-reverse-proxy-with-end-to-end title="Use of OSCORE between Client-Proxy and Proxy-Server (the proxy is a reverse-proxy)"}
+{: #fig-example-reverse-proxy-with-end-to-end title="Use of OSCORE between Client-Proxy and Proxy-Server (the Proxy is a Reverse-Proxy)"}

 # State Diagram: Protection of CoAP Options # {#sec-option-protection-diag}

-{{fig-option-protection-diagram}} overviews the rules defined in {{general-rules}}, to determine whether a CoAP option that is originally specified only as an outer option (Class U or I) for OSCORE has to be processed as Class E, when protecting an outgoing message.
+{{fig-option-protection-diagram}} overviews the rules defined in {{general-rules}}, which are used to determine whether a CoAP option that is originally specified only as an outer option (Class U or I) for OSCORE has to be processed as Class E, when protecting an outgoing message.

 ~~~~~~~~~~~ aasvg
 ..........................